-Coralogix’s Security Traffic Analyzer (STA) collects data using internal enrichment services, for example, aws-context, k8s-context, and geographical information.
+The Coralogix Security Traffic Analyzer (STA) collects data using internal enrichment services, including AWS, Kubernetes, and / or geographical information.

-Then it sends over time those enrichments to Coralogix as CSV files per service so you’ll be able to enrich any of your logs with additional enriched fields – even if the source is not STA!
+It sends those enrichments to Coralogix as CSV files per service, allowing you to enrich any of your logs with additional enriched fields, even if the source is not STA!

-That way a connection and relations can be established between all types of logs sent to Coralogix’s platform which will improve readability, deeper understanding of contexts, and reduce investigation time dramatically over large content of logs from different sources.
+Connect all types of logs sent to Coralogix’s platform and improve readability, deepen your understanding of your environments, and reduce investigation time dramatically over large content of logs from different sources.

 All custom enrichment files can be found on Coralogix’s platform under Data Flow -> Data Enrichment